pozsarzs/alanz80/README.md

 PROG END
 ```

 The CONF section specifies the number of states and the symbol set used by the machine.
-The algorithm in the CODE section will be checked against these.
+The algorithm in the CARD section will be checked against these.

 #### State set